Shahnawax/AER-CNN-KERAS/README.md

 ## Experimentation and data segmentation
 We trained our model on all `50` classes.
 The total data is shuffeled in order to mix the classes and loose patterns.
 Then the data is divided into `2` subsets. `80%` for training and `20%` for testing.
 The training data is then further divided into `2` subsets with randomly selecting approaximately `80%` data for `trainig` and rest of the data for `validation`.
 So at the end we have `400` instances for testing `(8 files per class)`, approximately `1280` instance for training and `320` instance for validation.
 ## Results
 We tested the model for all the classes and got the overall average accuracy of `52%`.
-We foundout that our model performs relatively well on the repetitive sounds.
+We found out that our model performs relatively well on the repetitive sounds.
 Considering that we report the results of the `10` choosen classes namely,

 * Rain          `87.5%`
 * Rooster       `87.5%`